Last Updated : Jan 27,2020

-While there are more than 600 varieties of strawberries that differ in flavor, size and texture, one can usually identify a strawberry by its red flesh that has yellow seeds piercing its surface, and the small, regal, green leafy cap and stem that adorn its crown.
-In addition to strawberries that are cultivated, there are also varieties that grow wild.
-These are much smaller in size, but feature a more intense flavor.
+While there are more than 600 varieties of strawberries that differ in flavour, size and texture, one can usually identify a strawberry by its red flesh, the yellow seeds visible on the surface, and the bright green leafy cap and stem.
+Apart from the strawberries cultivated in farms, there are yummy wild ones too – these are much smaller in size but have a more intense flavour.

 How to Select

 • Strawberries spoil quickly and cannot be stored for long.
 They may be bought a few days prior to use, but not earlier.

 • Choose berries that are firm, plump and free of mould.

 • They should have a shiny, deep red colour with the green cap-like stem still attached to it.

 • Once picked, strawberries stop ripening.
 So, avoid buying those that are dull in colour or have green or yellow patches since these are likely to be sour and of inferior quality.

 • Medium-sized strawberries are often more flavourful than those that are excessively large.